-Current research has shown that about 1 in every 54 children born in the US have Autism Spectrum Disorder.
+Current research has shown that about 1 in every 54 children born in the US has Autism Spectrum Disorder.
 Often, parents take on some extra stressors when it comes to raising an autistic child.
-A medical alert system such as a tag, bracelet, or necklace could be of great assistance for children with autism.
+A medical alert system such as a tag, bracelet, or necklace could greatly assist children with autism.

 How Medical Alert Systems Could Improve Autism Parenting

-Today we will be looking at some of the ways a medical alert system could help improve autism parenting.
+Today we will look at ways a medical alert system could help improve autism parenting.

-A medical alert system, such as a bracelet, is essential to help children get back to their families ASAP.
+A medical alert system, such as a bracelet, is essential to help children return to their families ASAP.
 The company which produces it usually has the parent’s contact details in their database.
 This makes bringing them back to their worried families easier and faster.

 Check out some medical alert reviews to help you determine which system is the most suitable for your needs.